 6.3 The screening assessment also identified potential effects as a result of increased recreational pressure at Birklands and Bilhaugh SAC, particularly in proximity to the Sherwood Forest Visitor Centre.
-The Appropriate Assessment concluded that, given the protections now provided by Policy ST40 - Biodiversity and Geodiversity and Policy ST40a: Recreational Disturbance Avoidance and Mitigation Strategy (RAMS), adverse effects on integrity of the SAC can be ruled out, both as a result of the plan alone and in-combination with other plans and programmes.
+The Appropriate Assessment concluded that, given the protections provided by Policy ST40 - Biodiversity and Geodiversity and individual site allocations, adverse effects on integrity of the SAC can be ruled out, both as a result of the plan alone and in-combination with other plans and programmes.
+In addition, the supporting text commits to continuing to work with Newark and Sherwood District Council, as well as the RSPB, the National Trust and Natural England to understand and monitor recreational impacts at Birklands and Bilhaugh SAC and Sherwood Forest ppSPA, to ensure that they are appropriately protected and conserved.